cylc/cylc-admin/docs/proposal-cylc-set.md

 Users need to be able to intervene and affect the progression of workflows.

-Currently we only have `cylc set-ouputs` which doesn't cover all requirements.
+Currently we only have only `cylc trigger` and `cylc set-ouputs` which don't cover all requirements.
+(And note the latter command does not actually set task
-(And note it does not actually set task outputs: it just spawns downstream children with corresponding prerequisites set).
+outputs: it just spawns downstream children with the corresponding prerequisites set, *as if* the outputs had been completed).

 ### Task Status Reset is Not Needed

-I am proposing that we do NOT support Cylc 7 style task status reset, e.g. resetting a task from `failed` to `succeeded`.
+I am proposing that we do NOT support Cylc 7 style task status reset, e.g. resetting a `failed` task to `succeeded`.

-Task status is more diagnostic than prognostic in the spawn-on-demand scheduler.
-(In Cylc 7 the task status determined which tasks engaged in dependency matching).

-Run history will be clearer if a task's status reflects what happened when its job ran (or did not run).
-Users can then tell the scheduler to carry on *as if* something else had happened, which should be recorded in the database too.
+Primarily this is for provenance reasons: the run history will be clearer if a task's status reflects what its last job did, followed by evidence that the user told the scheduler to carry on *as if* something else had happened.

+NOTE we *could* choose to change the task status as well as carry on *as if* the forced status had been achieved naturally.
+However, that's not needed to make the workflow continue in Cylc 8, so we can choose based on clarity of run history.
+Do we want (e.g.):
+- A force-succeeded task that is indistinguishable from a naturally succeeded one, without looking closely at the DB
+- Or a failed task (that really failed), which the workflow nevertheless continued from because the user said to carry on *as if* it had succeeded.

+This may be a matter of opinion, but I prefer the latter.

 ## Requirements

 Force set specified **prerequisites** of a target task
-  - (We might not want all children of the parent task outputs)
-  - This is not the same as setting the parent output, unless the task is an only child
+  - Not equivalent to setting the parent output, unless the task is an only child
-  - This is not the same as triggering, unless the task has only one unsatisfied prerequisite
+  - Not equivialent to triggering, unless the task has only one unsatisfied prerequisite

-Force set specified **outputs** (and **implied outputs**) of a target task
+Force set specified **outputs** of a target task
-  - Sets the corresponding prerequisites of child tasks
+  - Set the corresponding prerequisites of child tasks
-  - And sets target task outputs (with any implied outputs) - contributes to **completion** of incomplete tasks
+  - Set target task outputs (with any **implied outputs** - see command help below)
+    - This contributes to **completion** of incomplete tasks
-  - If the `succeeded` output gets set, disable automatic retries
+  - If the `succeeded` or `failed` outputs gets set, disable automatic retries

 Force expire tasks
-  - Allows the scheduler to forget incomplete tasks without completing them
+  - Allow the scheduler to forget incomplete tasks without completing them
-  - Makes `cylc remove` obsolete
+  - Make `cylc remove` obsolete
-  - This *results* in a state change to expired, but we shouldn't consider it a manual reset to that state [see Expired Tasks below]
+  - If `expired` remains a task state (see below) this *results* in a state change, but we don't have to think of it as a manual state reset

 ## The New Command